-You may also want to queue up the following Grand Canyon and local area guides as well to help plan and inspire your visit:
+Before you begin, you may also want to queue up the following Grand Canyon and local area guides as well if visiting the North Rim is part of a larger Southwest road trip:

 - Grand Canyon Photography Guide (North and South Rim)